peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public override string ToString();

  Returns this CBOR object in string form.
 The format is intended to be human-readable, not machine-readable, the format is not intended to be parsed, and the format may change at any time.
-The returned string is not necessarily in JavaScript Object Notation (JSON); to convert CBOR objects to JSON strings, use the **PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**method instead.
+The returned string is not necessarily in JavaScript Object Notation (JSON); to convert CBOR objects to JSON strings, use the **M:PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)** method instead.  <b>Return Value:</b>

-<b>Return Value:</b>

 A text representation of this object.